The Artist's Helper is an application

 the colour of the glaze that would get the canvas closer to the subject.

 Colour difference extended and exaggerated by a slider value.
-Pay particular
+Pay

-attention to colours that aren't simply an exaggerated version of the subject, eg. the blue behind
+exaggerated version of the subject, eg. the blue behind the nose.

 Who is the Artist's Helper aimed at?